 In the creation account (Genesis 1–2), we read how God created a variety of living beings.
 These animals had life, an inward element that gave movement and energy to their physical bodies.
 Scientists are still at a loss to explain what truly causes life, but the Bible is clear that God gives life to all things (Genesis 1:11-28; 1 Timothy 6:13).
 The life that God gave to mankind was different from that which He gave to animals.
 In Genesis 2:7, we are told that God “breathed into his nostrils the breath of life, and man became a living soul.”
 Whereas animals have a purely physical life, humans have both a physical and a spiritual element of life, and the death we experience likewise has both a physical and a spiritual element.

-According to Genesis 2:17, God told Adam that if he ate of the tree of the knowledge of good and evil, he would “surely die.”
+According to Genesis 2:17, God told Adam that, if he ate of the tree of the knowledge of good and evil, he would “surely die.”
 Some skeptics have tried to use this verse to show an inconsistency in the Bible, because Adam and Eve did not die the very day they ate of that fruit.
 However, there are different types of life, and there are different types of death.
 A person can be physically alive and spiritually dead (Ephesians 2:1, 5) and vice versa (Matthew 22:32).
 When they sinned (Genesis 3:7), Adam and Eve immediately lost their spiritual life, they become “dead” to godliness, they forfeited Eden, and they came under God’s judgment (eternal death).
 Their shame triggered a correlating action, as they hid from God (Genesis 3:8)—their internal separation from God manifest itself in an external separation from Him.